Acid Reflux with Bloating

 Lifestyle Considerations

 Several lifestyle adjustments may help manage acid reflux and bloating.
-Dietary modifications are sometimes explored, such as avoiding trigger foods like fatty and spicy foods, chocolate, caffeine, and carbonated beverages.
-Some individuals find that eating smaller, more frequent meals and avoiding eating late at night can be beneficial.
-Elevating the head of your bed may help prevent acid reflux while sleeping.
+Dietary modifications are sometimes explored, such as avoiding trigger foods and eating smaller, more frequent meals.
+Elevating the head of your bed may help reduce nighttime reflux.
+Some individuals find that chewing gum after meals may stimulate saliva production and help neutralize stomach acid.
+Maintaining a healthy weight is generally considered beneficial.

 Further Reading